Discover the career path of Maria Shriver, from the first major opportunity to industry-changing achievements.

 In May 2009, "The Alzheimer's Project", a four-part documentary series executive produced by Maria Shriver, premiered on HBO.

-In May 2009, Maria Shriver planted the first edible garden at a state capitol, teaming up with Alice Waters.
-The garden's produce is distributed to local food banks.
+In May 2009, Maria Shriver planted the first edible garden at a state capitol in what once was a flower bed, teaming up with Alice Waters on the project.

-In June 2009, Maria Shriver expanded WE Invest nationally through a partnership with Kiva, creating the first-ever online peer-to-peer microlending program in the U.S.
+In June 2009, Maria Shriver expanded her WE Invest program nationally through a partnership with Kiva, creating the first online peer-to-peer microlending program in the U.S.

-In October 2009, Maria Shriver launched "The Shriver Report: A Woman's Nation Changes Everything", a national study and comprehensive report conducted in partnership with various organizations.
+In October 2009, Maria Shriver launched "The Shriver Report: A Woman's Nation Changes Everything", a national study and comprehensive report in partnership with several organizations.

 In December 2009, Maria Shriver, in partnership with The Women's Conference, created the WE Connect–Million Meals Initiative.